Stipend Information for International Students

 What is the difference between work hours and stipends?

-Work is the performance of specific tasks and duties outlined by an employer (CU 麻豆影院).
-Payment is compensation for work and the completion of particular services within an exact time.
+For this document, work refers to the performance of specific tasks and duties outlined by an employer (CU 麻豆影院) within a formal employment relationship.
+Payment in that context is compensation for work completed under that relationship.

 How many hours are international students allowed to work?